• Skip to primary navigation

 What About Sprouted Old-Fashioned Oats?

 Do you prefer to soak your oats before you cook them?
 If so, I’ve got you covered.
-Awhile back, I discussed whether we need to soak our grains…or not.
-A lot has to do with our genetics, our ancestral ties, and when it comes right down to it, what agrees with our digestion.
+A while back, I discussed whether or not we need to soak our grains.
+A lot has to do with our genetics, our ancestral ties, and, when it comes right down to it, what agrees with our digestion.
 And if you would like to learn more about this, be sure to watch my video titled Never Soak Your Grains Again…3 Surprising Reasons Why.

-But if you have found that soaked grains and/or soaked and sprouted grains agree with you the best, you can certainly buy Sprouted Old-Fashioned Oats from the To Your Health Sprouted Flour Company.
+If you’ve discovered that soaked grains or soaked and sprouted grains agree with you the best, try Sprouted Old-Fashioned Oats from the To Your Health Sprouted Flour Company.

 Granola Cereal or Granola Clusters?